syncfusion-content/uwp-docs/uwp/Smith-Chart/Axes.md

 **MinorGridlinesCount**

-Minor gridlines can be added by defining *MinorGridlinesCount* property.
+Minor gridlines can be added by defining the *MinorGridlinesCount* property.
 By default, this value is eight.
-It means, every 100 pixels it renders maximum eight minor gridlines.
+It means, every 100 pixels it renders a maximum of eight minor gridlines.

 {% tabs %}